ashishforgive/react-file-npm/README.md

 ```
 $ npm install react-doc-to-pdf
+ #or
+$ yarn install react-doc-to-pdf
 ```

 ## Important Notes

 - Single page
-- Only working for String.
+- Only working for text String to pdf.
+- Doc to pdf will come soon!

 ## Alternatives and Similars Packages